 Martins Point Plantation

-Martin’s Point Plantation, historically referenced as Bears Bluff Plantation on Wadmalaw Island, is the home that Noah rebuilds in the movie.
-The filmmakers initially sought out a run-down house that they could renovate, but eventually decided to use the home at Martin’s Point.
+Martin’s Point Plantation, historically referenced as Bears Bluff Plantation on Wadmalaw Island, is the home that Noah rebuilds in the movie (otherwise known as the notebook house.)
+The filmmakers initially sought out a run-down house that they could renovate but eventually decided to use the home at Martin’s Point.